Aliases for FERMT2 Gene

 FERMT2 (Fermitin Family Member 2) is a Protein Coding gene.
 Among its related pathways are ERK Signaling and Cell junction organization.
-GO annotations related to this gene include phosphatidylinositol-3,4,5-trisphosphate binding.
-An important paralog of this gene is FERMT3.
+Gene Ontology (GO) annotations related to this gene include phosphatidylinositol-3,4,5-trisphosphate binding.
+An important paralog of this gene is FERMT1.

 UniProtKB/Swiss-Prot for FERMT2 Gene